JanSharp/quick-adjustable-inserters/notes.md

 - [ ] add demonstration videos to readme
 - [ ] maybe explicitly ignore 8 way inserters
 - [x] with near inserters researched and only mirrored inserters and show inserter throughput on pickup, it should use the mirrored default drop offset for calculation, not the current drop offset
-- [ ] save inserter_target_pickup_count in player data and compare it in update_player to potentially update inserter throughput text
+- [x] while inserter speed text is active save corresponding inserter_target_pickup_count, pickup_position and drop_position in player data and compare them in active player update to potentially update inserter throughput text